 Whether one scenario or the other will actually take place depends on the density of the Universe in relation to the so-called critical density.
 However, current measurements of the density of the Universe have found a value extremely close to the critical density, so we can’t say for sure what will happen.18

 The Universe is an incredible place to explore, and we’ve only touched the surface on what’s out there to discover.
-If you’re as fascinated by the mysteries of the Universe as we are and want to glimpse the vast expanses of space, check out our Beginner’s Guide to Astronomy for tips and advice on getting started with stargazing (and it doesn’t have to cost you a penny!) or learn what you need to know before buying your first telescope.
+If you’re as fascinated by cool facts about astronomy and the mysteries of the Universe as we are and want to glimpse the vast expanses of space, check out our Beginner’s Guide to Astronomy for tips and advice on getting started with stargazing (and it doesn’t have to cost you a penny!) or learn what you need to know before buying your first telescope.
 You can even get the kids interested in astronomy.
 It’s an excellent way to spend some quality time together as a family.